2019 Rules & Regulations

 Streamlined Rules and Regulations that make it easier for studios to keep age divisions, group sizes and competition levels the same for each competition.

-Routines may qualify at any SDA Regional Competition for all of the Star Dance Alliance National Championship.
+Routines may qualify at any SDA Regional Competition for all of the Star Dance Alliance National Championships.

 SDA Star Dollars are awarded to Advanced Level

 Regional winnings may be redeemed for any SDA 2019 National Championship or for a 2020 Regional Competition from the issuing competition.

 National winnings may be redeemed for a 2020 Regional Competition from the issuing competition.

 Star Dollars may NOT be used for the World Dance Championships, World Dance Pageant, Power Pak or Wild Dance Intensive.

 Every routine that competes at a SDA Regional Competition, and is awarded as the ‘Regional Champion’ in their division, is automatically entered into the Power Rankings.
 Routines are entered into the rankings with the score that their routine was given at that regional event.
 You can track the Power Rankings weekly at www.stardancealliance.com